 5. Establish a coherent hierarchy of buildings, routes and open spaces, and deliver an integrated built form that clearly defines public and private space with plot boundaries formed in accordance with established local character.
-Diversity and choice will be secured through the delivery of a balanced mix of compatible buildings and uses, reflects and connects with the established street pattern and responds to feature beyond the site boundary
+Diversity and choice will be secured through the delivery of a balanced mix of compatible buildings and uses, reflects and connects with the established street pattern and responds to features beyond the site boundary

-6. NEW BUILDINGS AND EXTENSIONS
+NEW BUILDINGS, AND EXTENSIONS AND ALTERATIONS

-Particular regard shall be given to the setting of the building in the wider environment, the location of the building on the plot, the scale, massing, materials, relationships with open space, creation of legible entrances and active frontages, as well as the adaptability of the building, the gradient of the plot, transport infrastructure, landscaping and public realm;
+6. Create buildings and settings that respond to their Particular regard shall be given to the setting of the building in the wider environment including, the location of the building on the plot, the gradient of the plot, the scale, form, massing, materials, relationships with adjoining building(s)/open space.
+C, createion of legible entrances and active frontages, highest standards of landscaping and public realm; accessibility and inclusion as well as the adaptability-of the building, the gradient of the plot, transport infrastructure, landscaping and public realm;